yjose/reactjs-popup/README.md

 [![Star on GitHub][github-star-badge]][github-star]
 [![Tweet][twitter-badge]][twitter]

-[Reactjs-popup](https://react-popup.elazizi.com) is a simple react popup component that help you create simple and complex Modals, tooltips and Menus for your next React App.
+[Reactjs-popup](https://react-popup.elazizi.com) is a simple react popup component that helps you create simple and complex Modals, tooltips, and Menus for your next React App.

 You should consider using reactjs-popup for those couple of reasons :

 - **✅ Modal, Tooltip, Menu : All in one library 🏋️**
 - **✅ Very tiny library (3kb) ⚡️**
-- **✅ Fully accessible.**
+- **✅ Fully accessible**
-- **✅ Function as children pattern to take control over your popup anywhere in your code. 💪**
+- **✅ Function as children pattern to take control over your popup anywhere in your code 💪**
-- **✅ Easy to use. 🚀**
+- **✅ Easy to use 🚀**
 - **✅ TypeScript Support 👌**
 - **✅ IE Support. 🚀**
 - **✅ Full style customization 👌 (js, CSS, styled-components)**